Note: This post was updated in June 2018 to reflect recent events.

 Tip #4: Do everything you can to create inclusive communities.

 Trump's Muslim bans have had an immediate impact on thousands of individuals and families throughout the United States and the world.
-Whether or not the ban affects you today, you can refuse to accept it and instead offer messages of welcome and inclusion.
+Whether or not the ban affects you, you can refuse to accept it and instead offer messages of welcome and inclusion.

 - Support the efforts of local organizations that support immigrants, refugees, and Muslims.